vtex-apps/modal-layout/docs/README.md

   },
 ```

 3. Declare the `modal-trigger` block using its prop and configuring children blocks for it.
 The `modal-trigger`'s first children must be a block of your choosing to trigger the Modal content.
-Then, a sibling block called `modal-layout` will be needed to effectively define how the Modal content should be rendered.
+Then, a sibling block called `modal-layout` will be needed to effectively define the Modal content through its child block list.
 For example:

 ```jsonc
 {